nitzpo/BLEClicker/README.md

 I was proved to be very wrong.
 My expectation was not met.
 Operating the BLE device was difficult and required a very large amount of time to get it to work.
 I also realized that the USB HID definition, and the HOGP (HID-over-GAP BLE Profile) definition were also severely out of the scope I planned in order to directly implement.
 So I went to use some libraries that came with the Simplelink BLE stack.
 This was still tough, and took dozens of hours to get to a "MVP"; a basic working product.

 Eventually, to my great relief, and with strong persistance, I got the BLE HID device to work.
-Some of the hurdles I had to climb along the way to this are described in the "Problems and how I've overcame them" section of this document.
+Some of the hurdles I had to climb along the way to this are described in the "Problems and how I've overcome them" section of this document.
 I was very happy and felt satisfied, and then realized I still had to actually write some code...
 Which I did :)

 I've turned the CC2650-Launchpad into a HID keyboard.
 The Launchpad has two buttons.
 I configured the first as a spacebar click, and the second as a backspace click.
 Space goes forward in a slideshow and backspace goes backwards.
 Thus we get a slideshow clicker.